Art by Shoaib Pasha.

 XII.I Electric Charge.

-# Electric Charge: A property of matter expressed most poignantly by particles on the atomic level, such as electrons (negatively charged) and protons (positively charged).
-Charge causes matter to experience an electric force (see section XII.II).
+# Electric Charge: An inherent property of all matter expressed most poignantly by particles on the atomic level, such as electrons (negatively charged) and protons (positively charged).
+Charge causes matter to experience an electric force (see Subsection XII.III).
 Because the terms "negative" and "positive" are used to denote charge, summing charges is very simple when one needs to determine net charge.

 The character 'q' is used to denote the net charge on an object.